mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 }
 ```

-StatusRequest has a single field, `query`, which is an array of `StatusRequestTypes`. **All** returns everything, while the other types return specific queries which reduces the size of the StatusResponse.
+StatusRequest has a single field, `query`, which is an array of `StatusRequestTypes`. **All** returns everything, while the other types return specific queries which reduces the size and latency of the StatusResponse.

 {{% alert context="info" %}}
 If no `query` is specified, all status information is returned.